caksoylar/keymap-drawer/README.md

 ### Bootstrapping your keymap representation

-**`keymap parse`** command helps to parse an existing QMK or ZMK keymap file into the keymap YAML representation the `draw` command uses to generate SVGs.
+**`keymap parse`** command helps to parse an existing QMK, RMK or ZMK keymap file into the keymap YAML representation the `draw` command uses to generate SVGs.
 `-c`/`--columns` is an optional parameter that specifies the total number of columns in the keymap to better reorganize output layers.

 - **QMK**: Only json-format keymaps are supported, which can be exported from [QMK Configurator](https://config.qmk.fm/), converted from `keymap.c` via [`qmk c2json`](https://docs.qmk.fm/#/cli_commands?id=qmk-c2json), or from a VIA backup json via [`qmk via2json`](https://docs.qmk.fm/#/cli_commands?id=qmk-via2json):